RickCarlino/KoalaCards/README.md

 Check out the [whitepaper](https://github.com/RickCarlino/gpt-language-learning-experiments) I wrote that explains the main idea.
 I also wrote a [blog article back in 2019](https://rickcarlino.com/2019/problems-and-solutions-for-spaced-repetition-software.html) about some problems and solutions with SRS systems.

-## Better Name Needed 📛

-I picked this name in a snap because it starts with the letter "K" just like "Korean."
-Maybe we can think of something better?
-Oh, and if you're a graphic designer, I really need a logo.
-I can pay you with Taco Bell gift cards. 🌮

 ## Developer Setup 🛠️

 **Prerequisites:** This app only works on Linux (tested on a recent Xubuntu version).
 The app needs access to a soundcard, so keep that in mind if you want to run it in a virtualized environment like Docker or WSL.
 NodeJS is required.
 I've tested it on v18 of node, and newer versions will probably work too.